Alex Jones concedes Sandy Hook attack was ‘100% real’

 “Especially since I’ve met the parents.
 It’s 100% real,” Jones said at his trial to determine how much he and his media company, Free Speech Systems, owe for defaming Neil Heslin and Scarlett Lewis.
 Their son Jesse Lewis was among the 20 students and six educators who were killed in the attack in Newtown, Connecticut, which was the deadliest school shooting in American history.

 But Heslin and Lewis said Tuesday that an apology wouldn’t suffice and that Jones needed to be held accountable for repeatedly spreading falsehoods about the attack.
-They are seeking at least $150 million in the trial, which was held to determine how much Jones and his media company, Free Speech Systems, must pay for defaming Heslin and Lewis.
+They are seeking at least $150 million.

-Jones — who has portrayed the lawsuit against him as an attack on his First Amendment rights — told the jury that any compensation above $2 million “will sink us,” but added: “Ï think it’s appropriate for whatever you decide what you want to do.”
+Jones told the jury that any compensation above $2 million “will sink us,” but added: “Ï think it’s appropriate for whatever you decide what you want to do.”

-Testimony in the trial, which is in its second week, concluded at around midday Wednesday.

-During closing arguments Wednesday afternoon, Jones’ attorney Andino Reynal said the plaintiffs didn’t prove that his client’s actions and words caused actual harm to Heslin and Lewis.
-He said it’s fair to infer that someone else “weaponized” what Jones has said about Sandy Hook and “convinced them that Alex Jones was responsible for their grief.”
+Testimony concluded around midday and closing arguments were expected to begin Wednesday afternoon.

 Jones was the only person who testified in his own defense.
 His attorney asked him if he now understands it was “absolutely irresponsible” to push the false claims that the massacre didn’t happen and no one died.